artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    :width: 85%
    :alt: An image of how escaped HTML content will appear when saved in AtoM

-To assist legacy users who have added HTML to :term:`archival descriptions <archival description>`, a command-line task to strip the HTML from descriptions has been added.
-At present, it will only remove HTML from archival descriptions - other :term:`entity` types (such as archival institution records, accessions, authority records, etc) will not be affected.
+To assist legacy users who have added HTML to records in AtoM, a command-line task to strip the HTML from descriptions and other entities has been added.
+At present, it will only remove HTML from the following :term:`entity` types:

+* :term:`archival description`
+* :term:`authority record`
+* Notes (however, General notes are **not** affected currently)
+* :term:`archival institution` (aka :term:`repository` records)
+* :term:`rights record`

+Other entities in AtoM (such as accessions, user and goup records, terms, etc.) will not be affected.

 ..
 IMPORTANT::